liran-funaro/objsize/README.md

 # objsize

-Traversal over Python's objects sub-tree and calculating the total size of the sub-tree (deep size).
+Traversal over Python's objects sub-tree and calculating the total size of the sub-tree in bytes (deep size).

 This module uses python internal GC implementation to traverse all decedent objects.